Laem Chabang, Bangkok’s Cruise Port

 Maeklong Railway Market

-One unique market outside Bangkok is the Famous Maeklong Railway Market.
+One unique market outside Bangkok is the famous Maeklong Railway Market.
 It is located in a congested town and sits right on an active train track.
 As trains approach vendors pull back their awnings and displays with only minutes to spare and are right back in business as soon as the trains pass.
 A unique experience as you stand there with train traveling only inches away.

 While there are tons of cultural and historic attractions to see in Bangkok and the people are remarkably polite and friendly be aware of con artists; they frequently prey on tourists.
 Though the cruise port is a good distance from the city, venturing into the the city to see the sights is something that shouldn’t be missed.